gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 ## SCTP Payload Protocol Identifiers  {#sec-IANA-PPID}

-   IANA is requeted to assign one SCTP Payload Protocol Identifier (PPID) to be used to identify the DTLS/SCTP control messages ({{Control-Message}}).
+   IANA is requested to assign one SCTP Payload Protocol Identifier (PPID) to be used to identify the DTLS/SCTP control messages ({{Control-Message}}).
 This PPID is registered in the SCTP Payload Protocol Identifiers registry defined by {{RFC9260}}.
 The registry